 Increases the durability of the enchanted item.
 Max rank 3.

-And there you have it, all the basics on Minecraft enchantments plus descriptions of every vanilla enchantment in the game.
+And there you have it, everything you need to know about Minecraft enchantments.
 Some of these are especially powerful – we’re big fans of using Punch to knock mobs of ledges – so use them wisely.
+You can also enchant your Minecraft shield with three different Minecraft enchantments to improve your defence in battle, and you can use Minecraft banners if you want to show off.